 After this, I asked, “so, tell me a little bit about the laundry room.”

-They profusely apologized about the water damage and non-disclosure (not sure how they missed this as they had the room re-tiled a couple of months ago).
+They profusely apologized for the water damage and non-disclosure (not sure how they missed this as they had the room re-tiled a couple of months ago).
 They said it should cost $100 to repair.

-I said ok.
-No contingency needed.
+I said, ok.
+No contingency is needed.

 This is an excellent example of being a Christian and treating people well.
 The Lord allowed me to defuse the situation quickly.
-This was not manipulation, but understanding and connecting with people.
+This was not manipulation but understanding and connecting with people.
 This was a hard negotiation but no need to hold a grudge at the end of the game.
 As the seller put it, “it’s a win-win for everyone.”